FairwindsOps/insights-docs/docs/features/insights-cli.md

 -- Returned Action Item --

+title: Image has vulnerabilities
 cluster: production
 eventType: image_vulnerability
-fixed: false
-isCustom: false
 severity: 0.9
-title: Image has vulnerabilities
 ```

 #### Logs Events

-Some actions/function are logged in form of events and will be returned to help debugging the rule execution verification.
+Some actions and function are logged in form of events and will be returned to help debugging the rule execution verification.
 In the example above, since the action-item was modified by the rule, Fairwinds Insights will generate an `edit_action_item` log that contains information about the modification that were applied.
 Below are the supported action and their log events:

 - `rule_runtime_error` - when the rule JS runtime has errors.
 - `edit_action_item` - when the action-item is modified.